martinbuberl/martinbuberl.github.io/docs/_posts/2016-08-19-diacritics-umlauts-and-friends.md

 updated: 2019-10-24
 ---

-Working with international startups I often find myself having to deal with diacritics, umlauts and friends on a keyboard with a US layout (particularly a US QWERTY Apple keyboard).
+Working with international startups I often find myself having to deal with diacritics, umlauts and friends on a keyboard with a US layout (particularly a <a target="_blank" href="https://apple.stackexchange.com/a/106059/339001">US QWERTY Apple keyboard</a>).
 Here's my personal cheat sheet:

 | ------------------------------------------------ | -- | ---------------------------------------------------------------------------- |
 | Character                                 | [Digraph](https://en.wikipedia.org/wiki/Digraph_(orthography)) | Key Combination (macOS) |